University System of Maryland

-The University System of Maryland (USM) is a public higher education system in the U.S. state of Maryland.
-The system is composed of the eleven campuses at College Park, Baltimore County, Baltimore, Princess Anne, Towson, Salisbury, Bowie, Frostburg, Hagerstown, Rockville, Cambridge, and Adelphi, along with four regional higher education centers located throughout the state of Maryland.
+The University System of Maryland (USM) is a public university system in the U.S. state of Maryland.
+The system is composed of the eleven campuses at College Park, Baltimore County, Baltimore, Princess Anne, Towson, Salisbury, Bowie, Frostburg, Hagerstown, Rockville, Cambridge, and Adelphi, along with four regional higher education centers located throughout the state.

 History

 In 1974, Maryland, along with seven other states, mainly in the South, submitted plans to desegregate its state universities; Maryland's plans were approved by the U.S. Department of Health, Education and Welfare.
 The University System of Maryland was created in 1988 from the merger of University of Maryland (UM) and Board of Trustees of State Universities and Colleges (BTSUC).

 Campuses

 With more than 172,000 students at all levels, USM institutions award 78% of bachelor's degrees in Maryland.

 Finances

 Nearly 50 percent of undergraduates graduate without debt.
 USM institutions attract more than $1.4 billion in research and development funding to the state annually and have helped foster the creation of more than 700 startup companies since 2011.
 The system's Aa1 bond rating enables its institutions to borrow at lower costs to students, families and taxpayers.
 Related effectiveness and efficiency initiatives have saved Marylanders nearly $600 million in administrative costs since 2004.